U.S. Senator Introduces VET AI Act to Establish Independent Verification Framework for AI Systems

 In News

-In an update to a story we brought you earlier in July, U.S. Senator John Hickenlooper, chair of the Senate Subcommittee on Consumer Protection, Product Safety, and Data Security, has unveiled the Validation and Evaluation for Trustworthy (VET) AI Act.
-This new legislation aims to create a framework for the independent verification of AI systems, ensuring they meet established safety and ethical standards.
-The bill, co-sponsored by Senator Lisa Murkowski, directs the National Institute of Standards and Technology (NIST) to collaborate with federal agencies, industry stakeholders, academia, and civil society to develop detailed guidelines for the certification of third-party evaluators.
+U.S. Senator John Hickenlooper, chair of the Senate Subcommittee on Consumer Protection, Product Safety, and Data Security, has introduced the Validation and Evaluation for Trustworthy (VET) AI Act.
+The legislation aims to create a framework for independent verification of AI systems to ensure they meet strong safety and ethical standards.
+Senator Lisa Murkowski co-sponsored the bill.
+The measure directs the National Institute of Standards and Technology (NIST) to collaborate with federal agencies, industry, academia, and civil society in developing guidelines for certifying third-party evaluators.

 Need Help?